GravityPDF/gravity-pdf-documentation/docs/v6/templates/business-letter-1.md

 #### Business Logo (6)
 * Upload your company / business logo for inclusion in the letter.
 * An image 500px wide will be a suitable resolution in most cases.
-To ensure your PDF generates quickly and the PDF file size stays small we recommend using an image under 1MB.
+To ensure your PDF generates quickly and the PDF file size stays small, we recommend using an image under 1MB.

 #### Business Address (7)
 * The business / sender address is split into three separate fields for each line it takes up in the letter.
-* You are usually the sender and your address should be used, but you can also use Merge Tags to include that information from the form.
+* You are usually the sender, and your address should be used, but you can also use Merge Tags to include that information from the form.

 #### Business Contact Info (8)
 * The business / sender contact information is split into two separate fields for each line it takes up in the letter.